 Volcanic beaches that pop with colour

 Santorini’s beaches differ from the golden swathes of sand of other Cycladic islands, but they are spectacular in their own way.
 The island’s volcanic past lives on in the colours of the cliffs, pebbles and sand after which some of its most iconic beaches are named: the cliff-backed Red Beach and White Beach near Akrotiri and the 6km-long Black Beach (also known as Perissa, after the nearby settlement), with its many tavernas and water sports (from SUP to windsurfing and scuba diving).
 Other standout beaches are Kamari and Cape Columbo (near Oia).

 Prehistoric Akrotiri, Greece’s Pompeii

-The landmarks keep coming, this time in the form of the prehistoric settlement of Akrotiri.
+The landmarks keep coming when it comes to Santorini experiences, this time in the form of prehistoric Akrotiri.
 Inhabited as long ago as the 4th millennium BC, the 50-acre archaeological site we can enjoy today is from 1500 BC, when it was preserved under volcanic ash.
-It is a fascinating insight into Minoan life, exposing multi-storey houses and artefacts of engineers, architects and artists.
+It is a fascinating insight into Bronze Age life, exposing multi-storey houses and artefacts of engineers, architects and artists.
 A bonus, while you’re in the area, is to visit the Akrotiri Lighthouse, on the southwestern-most tip of Santorini, for perhaps the most personal sunset on the island.